-- Follow the advice provided by TR 24772-1 clause 6.22.2. - Heed compiler warning messages about uninitialized variables.
+- Follow the guidance contained in TR 24772-1 clause 6.22.2. - Heed compiler warning messages about uninitialized variables.
 These warnings should be resolved as recommended to achieve a clean compile at high warning levels. - Do not use memory allocated by functions such as malloc() before the memory is initialized as the memory contents are indeterminate.